You can collect the following diagnostic data to help you troubleshoot cluster and job issues:

 Change the permissions on the archive to allow other Google Cloud users or projects to access the file.

-Example: The following command adds read permissions to the archive in a
+Example: The following command gives read permissions to the archive to owners of the project

 test-project